oVirt/ovirt-site/source/vdsm/vdsm.html.md

 __TOC__

+## Name

+      V.D.S.M. ??
+That's not even pronounceable!

+Vdsm stands for Virtual Desktop and Server Manager.

 ## Important Vdsm wiki pages

 *   Most Vdsm users have it driven by oVirt-engine.
-[Vdsm Getting Started] helps those who want to use Vdsm on its own, or by another management tool.
+[Vdsm Getting Started](Vdsm Getting Started) helps those who want to use Vdsm on its own, or by another management tool.
-*   [Vdsm Developers] is where you can learn how to improve Vdsm.
+*   [Vdsm Developers](Vdsm Developers) is where you can learn how to improve Vdsm.

 ## More project information